jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

   (d) allows a certificate of registration or a licence to be used by any other person for the purpose of enabling that other person to do any sanitary plumbing, gasfitting, or drainlaying in breach of Part 1.

 ### 123 Offences to engage in work in breach of sections 8 to 10 and to employ person to do work in breach of those sections
-(1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who does, or assists in doing, any—
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who does, or assists in doing, any—
   (a) sanitary plumbing in breach of section 8; or
   (b) drainlaying in breach of section 10.
-(2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who does, or assists in doing, any gasfitting in breach of section 9.
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who does, or assists in doing, any gasfitting in breach of section 9.
-(3) Every person who employs any person under a contract of service to do, or assist in doing, any sanitary plumbing or drainlaying in breach of section 8 or 10 commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(3) Every person who employs any person under a contract of service to do, or assist in doing, any sanitary plumbing or drainlaying in breach of section 8 or 10 commits an offence and is liable on conviction to a fine not exceeding $10,000.
-(4) Every person who employs any person under a contract of service to do, or assist in doing, any gasfitting in breach of section 9 commits an offence and is liable on summary conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.
+(4) Every person who employs any person under a contract of service to do, or assist in doing, any gasfitting in breach of section 9 commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.

 ### 124 Offence to fail to comply with condition of employer licence
-Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.
+Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.

 ### 125 Other offences
-(1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who— (a) intentionally or negligently does or causes or permits to be done any sanitary plumbing or drainlaying in a manner that is dangerous to life; or
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who— (a) intentionally or negligently does or causes or permits to be done any sanitary plumbing or drainlaying in a manner that is dangerous to life; or
   (b) knowingly permits or pays any person to do any sanitary plumbing or drainlaying in breach of section 8 or 10; or (c) being a person registered or licensed or authorised in accordance with this Act, does any sanitary plumbing or drainlaying that the person is not entitled to do under this Act; or
   (d) intentionally hinders or obstructs any authorised person in the exercise of any powers conferred by or under section 93 or any regulations in relation to any sanitary plumbing or drainlaying.
-(2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who—
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who—
   (a) intentionally or negligently does or causes or permits to be done any gasfitting in a manner that is dangerous to life; or
   (b) knowingly employs, permits, or pays any person to do any gasfitting in breach of section 9; or (c) being a person registered or licensed or authorised in accordance with this Act, does any gasfitting that the person is not entitled to do under this Act; or
   (d) intentionally hinders or obstructs any authorised person in the exercise of any powers conferred by or under section 69 or 93 or any regulations in relation to any gasfitting.
-(3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under Part 1 or any certificate of registration or licence issued under Part 2, fails or refuses to surrender it to the Board within 10 working days of a written demand to do so by the Registrar.
+(3) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under Part 1 or any certificate of registration or licence issued under Part 2, fails or refuses to surrender it to the Board within 10 working days of a written demand to do so by the Registrar.
-(4) An information must not be laid under subsection (1)(b) or (2)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.
+(4) A charging document must not be filed under subsection (1)(b) or (2)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.

 ### 126 Certificate by Registrar to be evidence of various matters
 (1) A certificate purporting to be signed by the Registrar in relation to the matters referred to in subsection (2) is, until the contrary is proved, and without proof of the signature appended to the certificate, sufficient evidence of the matters specified in the certificate.